3 Reasons You Get Crusty Skin and How to Get Relief

 Unfortunately, long, hot showers can cause crusty skin.
 As relaxing as they are, prolonged contact with hot water and exposure to hot steam can dry out your skin.
 When showering, try using warm water instead of hot water.
 The American Academy of Dermatology recommends limiting shower time to five to 10 minutes.
 When drying your skin, gently pat it with a towel instead of rubbing.

 To boost your skin’s moisture levels, apply lotion right after showering while your skin is still damp.
 It seals in moisture, preventing the skin from becoming dry.
 Look for a body lotion that contains moisturizing ingredients.
 Try Vaseline Intensive Care Deep Restore Body Lotion.
 It has petroleum jelly, which the National Institutes of Health says is a gentle and effective moisturizer for extremely dry skin.
-Apply it to dry and scaly skin on the elbows, knees, arms, and feet.
+It can also be used as a cream for dry feet.
+After shower, pat dry your skin and apply this skin lotion to your elbows, knees, arms, and feet.

 Existing Skin Conditions